-CenterPoint Houston participates in CenterPoint Energy's plan which provides postemployment benefits for former or inactive employees, their beneficiaries and covered dependents, after employment but before retirement (primarily health care and life insurance benefits for participants in the long-term disability plan).
-CenterPoint Houston recorded postemployment expenses of \$1 million, \$4 million and \$3 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-Amounts relating to postemployment obligations included in "Benefit Obligations" in the accompanying Consolidated Balance Sheets at December 31, 2014 and 2013 were \$14 million and \$16 million, respectively.
+Houston Electric participates in CenterPoint Energy's plan which provides postemployment benefits for certain former or inactive employees, their beneficiaries and covered dependents, after employment but before retirement (primarily health care and life insurance benefits for participants in the long-term disability plan).
+Houston Electric recorded a postemployment expense of \$3 million, credit of \$1 million and expense of \$1 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+Amounts relating to postemployment obligations included in Benefit Obligations in the accompanying Consolidated Balance Sheets as of both December 31, 2016 and 2015 were \$6 million.